ehmurray8/KytonUI/README.md

      more details can be found in the ProgramSetup.docx file.

 #### Building the installer, and executable
- * Python3 version <= 3.5 is required with Pyinstaller installed to build
+ * Python3 version <= 3.5 is required with PyInstaller installed to build
    the installer and program executable, both of these are setup to run only on windows machines
- * There are two batch files in the main directory used for creating the executable files, make sure the files are pointing to the correct location of where Python is installed on your machine.
+ * There are two batch files in the main directory used for creating the executable files, make sure the files are pointing to the correct location of where Python (<= 3.5) is installed on your machine.
  * Run the following commands from a windows terminal in the main project directory:
  ```commandline
  ./install.bat